Skip to main content

 Records Management

-4. Purging.
-Records that are ready for purging and not subject to an exception, as set out in this Operating Procedure, should be purged as follows:
+4. Records that are ready to be purged and are not subject to an exception, as set out in this Operating Procedure, should be purged as follows:

-1. Exceptions to Purging.
-Records that are past the stated time period in the applicable Records Retention Schedule may need to be retained due to otherwise unusual circumstances, such as litigation or government investigation.
-If a hold has been placed on a Record by the OGC, the department responsible for the Record will be notified and will label the Record for indefinite retention, until further notice is received by or on behalf of the OGC
+5. Exceptions to Purging.
+Records that are past the stated retention period in the applicable Records Retention Schedule may need to be retained due to otherwise unusual circumstances, such as litigation or government investigation.
+If a hold has been placed on a Record by the Office of General Counsel, the department responsible for the Record will be notified and will label the Record for indefinite retention, until further notice is received by or on behalf of the Office of General Counsel.

 Electronic Records Retention

 Departments may elect to maintain Records in an electronic format, such as digital imaging or email.
-Digital imaging, email, and other electronic Records retention methods shall be utilized in a manner that will ensure confidentiality, reasonable accessibility, and long-term preservation of Records in accordance with this Operating Procedure, the Data Classification and Security Policy 530.00, the Data Classification and Security Operating Procedure 530.01, and the department’s Records Retention Schedule.
+Digital imaging, email, and other electronic retention methods shall be utilized in a manner that will ensure confidentiality, reasonable accessibility, and long-term preservation of Records in accordance with this Operating Procedure, the Data Classification and Security Policy 530.00, the Data Classification and Security Operating Procedure 530.01, and the department’s Records Retention Schedule.
 Emails are not their own Record type and should be retained as per the retention period for the appropriate Record type as determined in a department’s Records Retention Schedule.
-The use of digital imaging, email, and other electronic Records retention methods shall be consistent with all applicable laws, regulations and guidance as may be issued from the Kansas Historical Society and other governing agencies.
+The use of digital imaging, email, and other electronic retention methods shall be consistent with all applicable laws, regulations, and guidance.

 Exceptions

-Requests for exceptions from the Records Retention Policy 219.00 or this Operating Procedure should be submitted in writing first to the department’s Records Custodian and then to the OGC.
-In order to obtain an exception from the Records Retention Policy 219.00 or this Operating Procedure, there must be justification that will assure compliance with the basic objectives stated above.
+Requests for exceptions from the Records Retention Policy 219.00 or this Operating Procedure should be submitted in writing first to the department’s Records Custodian and then to the Office of General Counsel.
+To obtain an exception from the Records Retention Policy 219.00 or this Operating Procedure, there must be justification that will assure compliance with the basic objectives stated above.

 Interpretation

-The OGC and Internal Audit will be responsible for interpreting any portions of this Operating Procedure or the Records Retention Policy 219.00 as they may apply to specific situations.
+The Office of General Counsel will be responsible for interpreting any portions of this Operating Procedure or the Records Retention Policy 219.00 as they may apply to specific situations.

 Signature on File in Policy Office